-If a Block - Create tag that is not configured with Allow Override is applied to a domain name, it cannot be created.
-A request to create the domain name can, however, be approved by Registry and system-level users if the associated Block - Create tag has been configured with the Allow Override setting.
+If a Block - Create tag that is configured with the Block - Full setting is applied to a domain name, it cannot be created.
+A request to create the domain name can, however, be approved by Registry and system-level users if the associated Block - Create tag has been configured with the Block - Approval or Block - Charge on Approval setting.

-If a Block - Create tag configured with Allow Override is applied to the domain name, the following will occur if a domain name create request is submitted:
+If a Block - Create tag configured with Block - Approval or Block - Charge on Approval is applied to the domain name, the following will occur if a domain name create request is submitted:

-- 1. The pendingCreate status will be assigned to the domain name. - 2.
-The Registrar will be charged the registration fee. - 3.
+- 1. The pendingCreate status will be assigned to the domain name. - The Registrar will be charged the registration fee for the Block Approval setting only.
+Domains associated with Block - Charge on Approval tags will be charged when the pending request is approved. - 3.
 Additional statuses that are associated with the pendingCreate state are also applied to the domain name.
 These statuses are serverHold, serverTransferProhibited, serverUpdateProhibited, and, serverRenewProhibited. - 4.
-The expiry date of the domain is modified to the request date plus the length of the term defined during registration. - 5.
+The expiry date of the domain is modified to the request date plus the length of the term defined during registration for the Block Approval setting only.
+Domains associated with Block Charge on Approval tags will have the expiry date set to the approval date plus the length of term. - 5.
 The Life Cycle State Ends date is changed to 3000-01-01 00:00:00 (UTC). - 6.
 No system transitions will be permitted to affect the domain name while it is waiting for the registration to be approved. - 7.
 Until the domain name create is approved or rejected, no additional changes will be made in terms of life cycle transitions as all deadlines will be temporarily suspended. - 8.
 An email notification message will be sent to the Registry indicating that the create request has been submitted. - 9.
 A pending create request is created on the Registry dashboard. - 10.
 No email notification messages will be sent to either the Registrar or Registrant.